ruoxianglee/pagerank_worldcup/README.md

 # pagerank_worldcup
-Applying PageRank to predict champion team for FIFA World Cup
+Applying PageRank to predict champion team for FIFA World Cup.

+A short video (mp4 file) for demo.

 # How to run
 Command: